jamf/NoMAD/NoMAD/ACTIONS README.md

 * An item that is clicked on will cause the item's Action command set to be run.
 * Following the Action set running, the Post set will then be run acting on the result of the Action set.
 * Every time NoMAD updates (every 15 minutes, network change or NoMAD menu interaction) the Actions items will be updated with the same process.

+## URIs

+Actions will respond to `nomad://action/ActionName` URIs so you can run them from the command line via `open nomad://action/DoSomething`.
+For actions with a space in the name, or other upper ascii characters, use standard percent encoding when listing them in the URI.
+When running actions in this way, the Test will not be done

 ## Still to come